Last Updated - 08/24/22

 Real time zone status

-Under the Zones section of the Security Partition, each zones Name, Status and Zone Type is displayed automatically, in real time.
+Under the Zones section of the Security Partition, each Zone Name, Status, and Type is displayed automatically, in real time.

-Arming to Away or Stay without a pin
+Arming to Away, Stay, or Instant Stay with or without a pin.

-When arming the ClareOne panel from a T3 Touch Screen or mobile app you are presented with 2 options, Away and Stay.
-The ClareOne will immediately start the arming process with no pin code required.
+When arming the ClareOne panel from a T3/T4 Touch Screen or mobile app you are presented with 3 options, Stay, Away, and Instant Stay.
+When Secure Arming is enabled the user will be required to enter their PIN, then ClareOne will immediately start the arming process

-When the ClareOne panel is in Entry or Exit Delay, the countdown timer will display on T3 Series Touch Screens and the Control4 mobile applications.
+When the ClareOne panel is in Entry or Exit Delay, the countdown timer will display on T3/T4 Series Touch Screens and the Control4 mobile applications.

 Disarming the panel

-The ClareOne panel can be disarmed from a T3 Touch Screen by tapping the red lock icon on the Security Partition or entry delay countdown timer and entering a pin code.
+he ClareOne panel can be disarmed from a T3/T4 Touch Screen by tapping the red lock icon on the Security Partition or entry delay countdown timer and entering a PIN code.

 In the event an invalid pin is used to disarm the system the Control4 UI will display “Failed to Disarm Invalid Pin”